AI Summarize

 And summer visuals should feel fresh and vibrant.
 For example, if you’re channeling Father’s Day warmth, it should include soft neutrals to set the tone.
 After all, nobody prefers brighter looks over sunny pastels or rainbow accents in the sunny season.

 And once your visuals are ready, Postcards makes it easy to assemble everything.
 You can choose from hundreds of email templates, drag and drop your content, and create beautiful newsletters quickly.
-It works with all the main email platforms; you can try it out for free.

 4. Schedule 2–4 Emails